 Can winemakers skip animal byproducts to make wine?

-Instead of using animal byproducts, some winemakers opt to use the process of racking to remove the larger pieces of sediment from the wine, allowing the winemaker to move wine from one barrel to another using the force of gravity instead of the non-vegan process.
+Instead of using animal byproducts, some winemakers use the process of racking to remove the larger pieces of sediment from the wine.
+This allows the winemaker to move wine from one barrel to another.
+It uses the force of gravity instead of the non-vegan process.

 Are vegan wines better?

-Gonzalez says that winemakers who use vegan practices are better able to retain the grapes’ natural character instead of stripping or masking it with harsh ingredients.
-In addition, vegan wines generally contain no additives like sugar, water, dye, or any of the other 300 (!!) ingredients which can be used in winemaking.
+Gonzalez says that winemakers using vegan practices are better able to retain the grapes’ natural character.
+Others use hard ingredients which strip or mask the grapes’ character.
+In addition, they generally don’t have additives like sugar, water, dye, or any of the other 300 (!!) ingredients which can be used in winemaking.
 She finds that those winemakers who embrace minimal intervention practices and work with nature, rather than against it, produce a superior product.
-So, in short: yes, vegan wines are better.
+So, in short: yes, they are better.

 How can you tell if wine is vegan?

-Her company, Vegan Wines, does this by visiting vineyards around the world to meet the winemakers and personally vet every wine they sell and distribute.
+Her company does this by visiting vineyards around the world to meet the winemakers.
+Theypersonally vet every wine they sell and distribute.

 Apps like Barnivore only tell you if animal byproducts are used in the actual wine itself.